 Research instruction classes normally take place during scheduled class periods in the library’s Research Instruction Center.
 They are most useful to students when tied to a particular assignment, at the point when they would normally need to begin research.
 Reference librarians will work with you to customize the class to your students' knowledge, skills, and research topics.
 Skills and concepts that can be covered include:

 To schedule a research instruction class, please use our Library Instruction Request form.
 For details and policies, please click on "Services for Faculty" under the "Services" tab on the library's home page.

-If you are interested in library and information literacy skills being more embedded in your course, please contact either Matthew Van Sleet, Research Instruction Coordinator (contact information on the Home tab of this guide), or your departmental library liaison.
+If you are interested in library and information literacy skills being more embedded in your course, please contact either Matthew Van Sleet, Research Instruction Coordinator, or your departmental library liaison.
 Possibilities include: